About J. Edward Wright

 - Echoes of Many Texts: Reflections on Jewish and Christian Traditions—Essays in Honor of Lou H. Silberman.
 Edited by William G. Dever and J. Edward Wright.
 Brown University Judaic Studies 313.
 Atlanta: Scholars Press, 1997.

 - Confronting the Past: Archaeological and Historical Essays in Honor of William G. Dever.
 Edited by Seymour Gitin, J. Edward Wright, and J. P. Dessel.
 Winona Lake, Ind.: Eisenbrauns, 2006.

-He is currently co-editing a textbook entitled The Bible in Archaeology and History (Baylor University Press, forthcoming).
+He is a co-editor with Jennie Ebeling, Mark Elliott, and Paul V. M. Flesher of The Old Testament in Archaeology and History (Baylor University Press, 2017).

 Dr. Wright teaches courses at both the graduate and undergraduate level and regards teaching as one of his most important responsibilities.
 His reputation as an inspiring teacher and dynamic lecturer draw many to his university courses and public lectures.
 In recognition of his teaching Prof. Wright received “The University of Arizona College of Social and Behavioral Sciences’ Most Distinguished Teaching Award.”
 He also has won the University’s two highest teaching awards.
 Following a demanding review, the University’s faculty awarded Wright the “Leicester and Kathryn Sherrill Creative Teaching Award.”
 The students have also honored Wright’s teaching by awarding him the “Five Star Teaching Award.”
 This award, which is given by the Honors College on behalf of the entire student body, is the highest teaching award given by the students of The University of Arizona.